Death to Spies: Gameplay

 Disguises can be used to avoid alerting enemies when seen.
 When a character is knocked unconscious or killed without damaging the uniform, Strogov can change into their clothes.
 Some enemies are able to see through disguises and can be alerted if the player enters their vision, and all enemies can be alerted to suspicious behaviour which includes picking the lock of a door or looking through a door's keyhole, being in certain stances, or having certain weapons visible.

 Before starting a mission, the player is usually able to select equipment to bring to the mission.
 Strogov can only carry one handgun, one long gun, and eighteen slots for small items such as ammunition and knives; one knife can also be stored in a dedicated slot.
 A backpack has space for larger items such as pliers and dynamite, and space for small items, but Strogov also has a weight limit to his inventory, and small items stored in a backpack must be moved to the eighteen slots before they can be used.

 A variety of firearms (along with ammunition) and explosives are available to choose from, with the choices available depending on the mission.
 Other weapons include chloroform, knives, a garrote, and poison.
 German equipment can also be chosen to avoid suspicion from enemy personnel when in disguise and/or to make use of ammunition taken from enemies's bodies.

 Several missions take place in Allied areas.
 The player is forced to begin these missions lightly armed and they cannot select their equipment.
 However, weapons and ammunition can be found in the level.

 Reception

-Death to Spies mostly received above average reviews.
-The game has an average score of 70% on GameRankings and 69% on Metacritic.
+Death to Spies received "mixed or average reviews" according to review aggregator Metacritic.
 GameSpot gave it 7 out of 10, praising its detailed level design variation and challenging missions, but at the same time noting that the game can be overly difficult at times.
 IGN gave it an 8 out of 10, saying it was "horrifically difficult at times and not without its peculiarities; Death to Spies is nevertheless always interesting and wholly addictive."